MattiaMarche/ai-protocols/README.md

 ## TODO

 - Create a loading component that appears when a OpenAI request is processing
-- Allora the creation of protocols and prompts directly from the web page
+- Allow the creation of protocols and prompts directly from the web page
+- Add an assistant enhancing prompts for a specified structure (ex. use `protocol.json` to convert `standard.md`)
 - Integrate more models and LLMs
 - Build and share!